 PFEW’s pay campaign calls for an alternative to the unjust police pay review mechanism that has impacted officers for years and been the source of disputes with successive governments.

-PFEW has gathered compelling data from members via various surveys throughout the last year to demonstrate the need for Government to pay officers fairly.
+PFEW has gathered compelling data from members via various surveys throughout the last year to demonstrate the need for the Government to pay officers fairly.

 It is our ambition that our campaign will result in an independently fair pay mechanism for police officer pay and conditions that officers and staff associations have confidence in.